MonstersGoBoom/MiniCube2/Memory.md

-Currently the Base address of the VDC is $FF00 ( this may change before release )
+1Currently the Base address of the VDC is $FF00 ( this may change before release )

 VDC Control.
 ------------